-When it comes to designing a bespoke kitchen extension in London, there are a number of things that we need to take into account.
-One of the most important factors we have to think about is lighting.
+When it comes to designing a bespoke kitchen extension, there are a number of things that we need to take into account and one of the most important factors we have to think about is extension lighting.

 Here, we’ll take a look at the benefits of kitchen lighting and the different kinds available.

 Kitchen lights are important — not least because it’s in the kitchen that we tackle all of our food preparation and cooking.
 Still, the modern kitchen is much more than just a cooking station.

 Our kitchens are often at the heart of a party and, in a kitchen/diner, they’re where the family eats breakfast or spends most of their time.
 With the right kitchen lighting, we create the right atmosphere in these spaces for whatever occasion.

 Your kitchen extension will likely serve a number of functions and your lighting options should illustrate this.
 There are 3 kinds of kitchen lighting to consider:

 • Working light